SkyHighSundae/SkyHighSundaeWebBrowserHacker/README.md

 For full installation details, please refer to [INSTALL.txt](https://github.com/beefproject/beef/blob/master/INSTALL.txt) or the [Installation](https://github.com/beefproject/beef/wiki/Installation) page on the wiki.

-Upon successful installation, be sure to read the [Configuration](https://github.com/beefproject/beef/wiki/Configuration) page on the wiki for important details on configuring and securing BeEF.
+Upon successful installation, be sure to read the [Configuration](https://github.com/beefproject/beef/wiki/Configuration) page on the wiki for important details on configuring and securing skyhighsundae Web Browser Hacker.

 Documentation